Jyrki Katainen: Political career prior to 2011

 Katainen became involved in politics after a brief career in teaching.
 He was a member of the Siilinjärvi municipal council in his first political position, in 1993.
-He was elected member of the Finnish Parliament (Eduskunta) from the district of Northern Savonia in 1999, served as the vice-chairman of the party in 2001, and became the leader in 2004.
+He was elected member of the Finnish Parliament (Eduskunta) from the district of North Savo in 1999, served as the vice-chairman of the party in 2001, and became the leader in 2004.

-From 1990 to 2000, Katainen was Vice President of the Youth of the European Peoples Party.
+From 1990 to 2000, Katainen was vice president of the Youth of the European Peoples Party.

-Katainen was elected Vice President of the European People's Party (EPP) for a three-year term in 2006 and won the second election in 2009.
+Katainen was elected vice president of the European People's Party (EPP) for a three-year term in 2006 and won the second election in 2009.

 In the 2007 parliamentary election, Katainen's National Coalition was placed second.
 Katainen became the Minister of Finance and Deputy Prime Minister in the new cabinet with the Center, the National Coalition, Greens, and the Swedish People's party.

 As the Finance Minister, Katainen noted that Europe's leaders must do more to prepare voters for “exit strategies” and noted that "it is politically difficult but we have no choice.
 We have to do painful things in the coming years when economies begin to recover."